sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 title: "libvirtd with trunk port and VM in VLAN aware bridges"
 ---

-I use my NAS as a virtualization host running Fedora 32.
+I use my small home server as a virtualization host running Fedora 32.

-It has only one interface `enp8s0`.
+It has only one network interface `enp8s0`.

-I have 3 VLANs at home:
+I have 3 VLANs:

 - 10 home
 - 20 guest